Pylons/pyramid/docs/designdefense.rst

 it.
 So, for the purposes of being kind to third-party :app:`Pyramid` framework developers in, we've drawn some lines in the sand.

-In all "core" code, We've made use of ZCA global API functions such as ``zope.component.getUtility`` and ``zope.component.getAdapter`` the exception instead of the rule.
+In all core code, We've made use of ZCA global API functions such as ``zope.component.getUtility`` and ``zope.component.getAdapter`` the exception instead of the rule.
 So instead of: